 The Minnesota Department of Natural Resources reports the communities pumping water from the Prairie du Chien/Jordan aquifer, may need a new water source in 20 years if water usage continues at its current pace.

 Several communities in this region – spanning all of Washington County, and parts of Ramsey and Anoka counties – pump water from the Prairie du Chien/Jordan aquifer, an underground layer of rock that holds water.
 The DNR has determined the amount of water in the aquifer is declining and is making groundwater conservation and management a top priority.
-The DNR is developing a groundwater management area for the region to assist in managing sustainable appropriations from the aquifer.
+The DNR has developed a groundwater management area for the region to assist in managing sustainable appropriations from the aquifer.

 Smart Irrigation Controller Program for Residential